JeannieRenee/JeannieRenee/README.md

 <br>
 👯‍♀️ I enjoy refactoring code with scalability and accessibility in mind.
 <br>
-🌻 Outside of coding- you can find me reading, riding my bike, discovering new comic/game/book shops, kayaking or just lounging outside with my Australian Shepherd, Gilly.
+🌻 Outside of coding- you can find me reading, riding my bike, discovering new comic/game/book shops or just lounging outside with my Australian Shepherd, Gilly.
 <br>
 🤠 Oh, and ask me about the time I won Best Actress at a film festival for my role in an indie western film.
 <br>